henke443/fast-list/README.md

 ✅ Only slightly slower than [`Vec`] & [`VecDeque`] for most other operations.

-✅ Safe against [ABA problem] by using a [`SlotMap`] internally, which means you can safely iterate & mutate the list across multiple threads.
+✅ Safe against [ABA problem] by using a [`SlotMap`] internally, which makes it safer to iterate & mutate the list across multiple threads.
 An advantage over just using a SlotMap is that the order when iterating is not arbitrary.

 ✅ Written in 100% safe Rust.